-NYC has so many spectacular architectural styles and landmarked neighborhoods; it would take a lifetime to learn them all.
+NYC has many spectacular architectural styles and landmarked neighborhoods.
 However, whether you are a Neo-Gothic geek or a romantic over Romanesque, we can show you around town and explain the differences between friezes and bas-reliefs, from mansard roofs to rusticated stone.
-From our oldest surviving Colonial Church - St. Pauls Chapel in 1766 and its Episcopalian brethren Trinity Church to the French Renaissance Revival of City Hall of 1812.
-There's the grand beauty of Beaux Arts at the New York Public Library at 42nd Street, and everyone's favorite: Art Deco - with Rockefeller Center to the Empire State Building and the magnificent Chrysler.
-Understand the NYC skyline with a Levys' Unique New York Tour Guide.
+From our oldest surviving colonial church – St. Pauls Chapel (1766) and its Episcopalian brethren Trinity Church to the French Renaissance Revival City Hall (1812).
+There’s the grand beauty of Beaux Arts New York Public Library at 42nd Street, and everyone’s favorite: Art Deco Rockefeller Center, Empire State Building and the magnificent Chrysler Building.

 Why So Tall?

-One thing you need to understand about New Yorkers is that we like to build.
-From the first windmill of New Amsterdam in the 17th century to the New World Trade Center to be completed by 2019, the island of Manhattan has been a veritable laboratory of construction.
-Sure we can talk bout mansard roofs, but to understand how we’ve developed so many fascinating, beautiful and downright mind-boggling structures over the past couple hundred years, one must understand how New Yorkers utilize space.
+New York needs to build tall.
+From the first windmill of New Amsterdam in the 17th century to the New World Trade Center to be completed by 2019, the island of Manhattan has been a veritable cauldron of construction.
+To understand how we’ve developed so many fascinating, beautiful and awe inspiring buildings you must understand how New Yorkers utilize space.

 New York is commonly known as the melting pot, and it’s no different in the world of architecture.
 In an attempt to distinguish themselves, architects are constantly working in bold strokes.
 Take the Woolworth Building for example.
 Who thought that the tallest building in the world might take the shape of a magnificent Gothic tower?
 And made out of limestone at that!

 A bas-relief is artwork that’s carved into the building